fetchai/uAgents/integrations/mars-tourism/README.md

 5. **Agent Descriptions**:

-   5.1 **SpaceTrip Agent**:
+   5.1 **Space Trip Planner**:

-   - Interacts with the Launchpad and Rocket Chooser agents which act as subtasks and get the selected launchpad and rocket and weight from them and display.
+   - Interacts with the Launchpad Selector service (to get launchpad)  Rocket Selector service (to get rocket and weight) which acts as subtasks, then it also interacts with NASA API by getting start date from the user.
+Finally it will make request to another API to get the payment link

    | Field      | Description                                                                                                                                   |
    | ---------- | --------------------------------------------------------------------------------------------------------------------------------------------- |